Lumavate-Team/documentation/docs/2-development.rst

        The share section will list out the names of the studios and command centers that you have shared your tool with.

  .. note::
     There are three types of child organizations shown in the share section list, command centers, dev/prod studios, and prod studios.
-Dev/prod studios can add and publish dev versions.
+Dev/prod studios can add and publish prod, dev, and old versions.
 Prod studios can only add or publish prod versions.

 ________________________________________________________________________________________________________________________________________